 While it might seem natural to assume that the meaning of the term “suicide” or the related phrases above are self-explanatory, insurance companies and policyholders often dispute the nature of the intent that must be present for an act to be excluded under this type of provision.

-I have provided some examples of situations where the suicide exclusion typically will apply:
+Examples of situations where the suicide exclusion typically will apply:

 - A self-inflicted gunshot wound to the head